Raghad-ALSalmi/Servo_control/README.md

 📦 How to Run

 Connect your circuit as shown.
-Upload the servo_control.ino code to the Arduino Uno.
+Upload the sweep.ino code to the Arduino Uno.
 Watch the servos move sequentially and then return together.